Home / Blog / Internationalization "how to" for the 5 most popular PHP frameworks

 cake-logo-100x100

 CakePHP uses its own implementation of Gettext.
-In the previous blog article I described how gettext (po) files can be created.
-Functions used in CakePHP for application internationalization are as follows:
+In the previous blog article, I described how Gettext (.po) files can be created.

-A complete list of global functions including those used for localization can be found in the CakePHP documentation.
+A complete list of global functions, including those used for localization, can be found in the CakePHP documentation.

 zend-framework logo1